25 Things I Quit in Order to Simplify

 But I've stopped obsessing over my "next level."

-I still have goals.
-I’m still a fan of vision boards.
-I still work toward things I want.
+I still have goals, and I'm still a fan of vision boards.

 But I no longer treat my life like it's a waiting room for success.

-Because here’s the truth: When you reach that goal, there’s always another one waiting.
+When you reach that goal, there's always another one waiting.
 The journey is the whole thing.
-So if you’re not enjoying your life now, what’s the point?

-I once heard a story about a fisherman that really stuck with me:
+I once heard a story about a fisherman that really stuck with me.

 There's this fisherman.
 In the evenings, he'll take home a couple of fish to feed his family.
 Then he'll go dance in the square, drink margaritas, and go home and play catch with his son.
 And then he'll go to sleep.